TheLancashireman/davros/davroska/README.md

 You provide a header file (dv-config.h) that defines the following macros:

 * DV_CFG_MAXEXE - the maximum number of executables (excluding the idle loop) that you can have
+* DV_CFG_MAXEXTENDED - the maximum number of extended tasks that you can have
-* DV_CFG_MAXPRIO - the maximum number of priorites that your executables will use
+* DV_CFG_MAXPRIO - the maximum number of priorites that your executables can use
 * DV_CFG_MAXMUTEX - the maximum number of mutexes that you can have
 * DV_CFG_MAXCOUNTER - the maximum number of counters that you can have
 * DV_CFG_MAXALARM - the maximum number of alarms that you can have
 * DV_CFG_NSLOT_EXTRA - the number of extra queue elements you need (to cover multiple activations)

+Note: If you configure DV_CFG_MAXEXTENDED to be zero, the entire event API is replaced with stubs that report a dv_e_access error regardless of any other errors that might be present in the API calls.
+This might mean that the error behaviour differs slightly from when extended tasks are used.

 ### Booting davroska: